sindhujakoganti/spa-assignment/README.md

 please enter the valid user name and user id and then click on Submit Button.

-Sample users Available in Database - username - srikanth userid - 1
+Sample users Available in Database - userid - 1, username - srikanth

-username - sindhuja
+userid - 2, username - sindhuja
-userid - 2

 Please use any of the above mentioned users to login.